xuqi2024/openflexure-microscope/docs/manual_microscope.md

 # Manual microscope

+>!
 This version of the OpenFlexure Microscope does not include motors.
+There is no autofocus or slide scanning.

 It is the simplest version of the microscope, and is suitable for manual operation using a web-cam like the Logitech C270, to produce a microscope with field of view about 750μm, similar to using a 20x objective.
-There is no autofocus or slide scanning.

 If you use this microscope for research please consider citing [our paper in Optics Express](https://doi.org/10.1364/BOE.385729).